antenehassefa/antenehassefa/01-Splunk-Lab/03-Monitoring.md

 - Correlate events by source to detect potential threats

 This approach can be extended to detect brute-force attacks and trigger alerts based on defined thresholds.

+## Key Takeaways

+Through this lab, I learned how to:

+- Ingest and monitor system authentication logs in Splunk
+- Simulate attack activity to generate real security events
+- Use regex (rex) to extract fields from raw log data
+- Aggregate and analyze events to detect suspicious behavior
+- Identify brute-force patterns based on failed login attempts

+This exercise helped me understand how SIEM tools like Splunk are used in real-world SOC environments to detect and investigate threats.